Have a tooth ache?

 A filling may also be needed to replace or repair an old worn down existing filling or to fix a chipped tooth.

 In addition to potential pain and discomfort and possible tooth loss, if you wait to have your cavity filled it may end up requiring a more difficult process, such as a root canal, to save your tooth.
-And it could also cost you a lot more money to fix.
+It could also cost you a lot more money to fix.
 The bottom line is you should get your cavity filled as soon as you can.